-The Choice Issue
+The Uncharted Issue

 It’s been nine years since a gravel mine was proposed in Skagit County.
 After multiple appeals and a lawsuit, the application is at a standstill.